AbhiShekSiwa/Abhishek_Siwakoti/aboutme.md

 ## 🧠 My Engineering Philosophy

-> "*Test it.
-Break it.
-Learn from it.
-Rebuild better.*" — me, after many late nights.
+> If it has my name on it, I want it done right — whether it’s a flight sim, a design file, or the code behind this website.
+I can’t promise perfection, but I can promise I’ll give it everything I’ve got.

 I believe in:
   - Simplicity that scales
   - Documentation that lives
   - Code that doesn’t bite back

 ---
 ## 📚 Fun Engineering Stats